 Questions may be directed to the Benefits Specialist at x4951.

 Employees have the option to participate in Tax Deferred Savings Plans (403b).
 The plan names and company contact information are below.
 Please contact the appropriate representative for plan packets and enrollment forms.

 Employees are eligible to participate in the Commonwealth of Massachusetts Smart Plan.
 Please find a link to the plan below.
-To meet with our Smart Plan Representative please contact Robert Young at 877-457-1900 or email@example.com.
+To meet with our Smart Plan Representative please contact Andrew Wilson, CFP at 339-221-2770 or firstname.lastname@example.org.

 Benefited faculty and staff are eligible for tuition benefits in accordance with their respective collective bargaining agreements or board of higher education non-unit policy handbook.